mnokka/JiraPandasExcelTool/README.md

 # JiraPandasExcelTool
-Create Jira issues from Excel , using Pandas, with possibilitiy to add links to existing issues
+Create Jira issues from Excel , using Pandas, with possibility to add links to existing issues

 Source Jira --> Target Jira issue copying: